is on back order

-Our tuning rings for Bb clarinet are now made from solid brass and sized at 0.5mm, .75mm and 1.0mm.
+Our tuning rings are made from solid brass and sized at 0.5mm, .75mm and 1.0mm.
 We have found that solid brass rings provide increased resonance and projection.

 Why use a tuning ring?